siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 006 Recognition Steers.md

 A richer loop encodes more, recognizes more, and therefore steers with greater precision and range.
 But the direction of that richness is always the same: toward a loop that can navigate better.

+This is why deeper recognition is not merely more data.
+It is finer timing, faster discrimination, better inhibition, better release, and more apt action under pressure.
+Nuance matters because steering happens in time.

 This is why encoding was measured by future use in chapter 3.
 The criterion was not resemblance but adequacy of steering.
 Now the reason is clear.
 The